The Titan (film)

 The Titan is a 2018 science fiction thriller film directed by Lennart Ruff and starring Sam Worthington, Taylor Schilling and Tom Wilkinson.
 The screenplay was written by Max Hurwitz, with the story by Arash Amel.
-The story roughly follows the basic premise of Man Plus, by Frederick Pohl.
 The film is an international co-production between the United Kingdom, the United States, Germany, and Spain.

 The Titan was released for some countries by Netflix on March 30, 2018.
 It was released theatrically in the United Kingdom on April 13, 2018, by Signature Entertainment, and direct to video in Germany on May 8, 2018, by EuroVideo.

 Plot

 In 2048, on an Earth overpopulated and driven by violent conflicts, scientists are looking to Saturn's moon Titan as a new home for humanity, spearheaded by Professor Martin Collingwood.

 Rick Janssen, a U.S. Air Force fighter pilot, volunteers to be a part of an experiment on 14 test subjects that forces human bodies to adapt to the super-cold methane liquids and the ultra-low oxygen atmosphere of Titan.
 He is joined by his wife Abigail, a medical researcher, and their son Lucas, at the Titan I research area.
 The initial results are promising.
 Rick becomes able to swim at incredible speeds and stay underwater for 42 minutes.

 Rick's training becomes increasingly intense as he and the others adapt to increasingly Titan-like environments.
 Rick finds that some of his hair is falling out, and one of the team members starts convulsing and dies.
-Abigail notices the blood veins of all the test subjects becoming darker.
+Abigail notices the veins of all the test subjects becoming darker.
 Fellow volunteer Zane has a mental breakdown which causes him to attack his wife, Rayenne.

 Rick takes a break by sitting at the bottom of their swimming pool, where large amounts of his skin are shed.
 Abigail's concern grows, and she begins experimentation on a sample of his blood, finding that it is indeed becoming darker.
 Rick undergoes corneal surgery to accommodate the low light on Titan.
 When he later has complications, Abigail confronts Collingwood about Rick's changes, but he divulges nothing.

 Zane suffers another mental breakdown and throws Rayenne through a window, killing her instantly.
 He is shot and killed by military police.
 While visiting Rick in the medical facility, Abigail steals his key card and sneaks into Collingwood's office.
 She finds reports of autopsies of the numerous deceased test subjects, discovering that they were having their DNA infused with animal DNA in an attempt to create the next human species, Homo titaniens.